flap152/phpgeo/README.md

-# phpgeo - A Simple Geo Library for PHP
+# phpgeo - A Simple Geo Library for PHP -
+# Forked by flap152

 phpgeo provides abstractions to geographical coordinates (including support for different ellipsoids) and allows you to calculate geographical distances between coordinates with high precision.